+One of the fun things to do in Cuba is to take part in Carnaval de Santiago de Cuba.
 Santiago de Cuba is known as the “hero city” and the birthplace of the Cuban revolution.
 The Carnaval de Santiago de Cuba takes place during the last week of July.
 The carnival culminates with the Dia de la Rebeldia National public holiday.

 Santiago de Cuba

 I’ve enjoyed walking around the streets of Santiago de Cuba in the early mornings and late afternoons when it has cooled.
-The city is an example of when money leaves town.

-There are classic American cars and music everywhere in Santiago de Cuba, and it’s not unusual to see live 5-10 piece bands in the parks and plazas playing in the middle of the day.
+There are classic American cars and music everywhere in Santiago de Cuba, and it’s not unusual to see live five to 10-piece bands in the parks and plazas playing in the middle of the day.

 If possible, get some sleep in the afternoon before heading out for the Carnival of Santiago de Cuba, you will need it!

 Carnival Santiago de Cuba

-For every night from the Monday through to Sunday, dancers, floats and musicals make their way down the avenue and towards the military barracks.
+For every night from Monday through to Sunday, dancers, floats and musicals make their way down the avenue and towards the military barracks.

-It’s a lot of fun watching the parade shimmy with muñecones (large paper mache figures).Within no time, it’s
+It’s a lot of fun watching the parade shimmy with muñecones (large paper mache figures).

 Around town, there are street parties everywhere, some small and some not so small like the one on Paseo de Marti which stretches for several blocks.